zyedidia/Literate/README.md

 ```

 You can find the binary in path/to/Literate/bin (you may want to add this to your path or move it to `/usr/local/bin`).

+---

+You might also want to go install the [Vim plugin](https://github.com/zyedidia/literate.vim) (it has syntax highlighting of the embedded code, linting with Neomake, and jumping to codeblock definitions).
+I'm sorry that no other editors are supported -- I don't know how to make plugins for other editors.

 # Usage